Federal Retirement Guide

 The central question is whether your TSP, pension, FEHB, Social Security, taxes, and withdrawal timing can work together as one retirement income system.

-FERS Retirement Has Three Core Parts
+FERS Retirement Has Three Core Parts—Plus Life Insurance

-The three core parts
+The core parts of federal retirement income

 FERS pension.
 A monthly annuity based on high 3 average salary, creditable service, and the applicable FERS formula.